deutschkihun/Data-Analysis/Project 6/readme.md

 ## by Kihun Kim

-## Information about each files
+## File informations
-> Bay-wheel.zip : soruce file.It was compressed becuase raw data is too large.
+- Bay-wheel.zip : soruce file.It was compressed becuase raw data is too large.
-> Bay_wheels_templates.ipynb : source code
+- Bay_wheels_templates.ipynb : source code

-> Bay_wheels_templates.html : source code html file.Because folium is not visualized in Github I added html file to see the mapping result.
+- Bay_wheels_templates.html : source code html file.Because folium is not visualized in Github I added html file to see the mapping result.

-> output_toggle.tpl : This file help us to see the slide show in online
+- output_toggle.tpl : This file help us to see the slide show in online

-> slide_show_templates.ipynb : source code of slide show(slide_show_templates.slides.html)
+- slide_show_templates.ipynb : source code of slide show(slide_show_templates.slides.html)

-> slide_show_templates.slides.html : slide show in online.This is very useful for presentation  with python code
+- slide_show_templates.slides.html : slide show in online.This is very useful for presentation  with python code

 ## Preliminary Wrangling : Motivation